curiousily/aind-isolation/research_review.md

 ### Training

 A policy neural network was trained on games played by human experts.
 Its accuracy on validation set was around $57\%$.
 Additionally, Deep Reinforcement Learning was used to improve the performance further through self-play.

+## Evaluation

+Initially, AlphaGo was opposed to the strongest commercial and open source Go programs.
+All programs were allowed `5s` of computational time.
+AlphaGo won 494 out of 495 (99.8%) of the played games.
+This result suggests that DeepMind's agent is many dan ranks above its opponents.

+Most importantly, AlphaGo defeated the European Go champion (Fan Hui) 5-0.
+This is the first reported result of computer program winning over a professional human player in full-size Go game.